The HIGHER Ground Women's Leadership Development Program features several key components, including:

 To apply, participants need to submit a completed application sheet along with a resume, personal statement, bio-sketch, and 1 nomination form and/or letter of support.
 Applications are due November 15 each year.
 Applications can be found on our website or obtained by emailing: firstname.lastname@example.org.

 How many sessions are offered and when are they scheduled?

 HIGHER Ground Women's Leadership Development Program is a five month program starting in February and ending in June.
 Participants meet for two consecutive sessions (Thursday and Friday) once a month.
 Typically, each session starts at 8:30 a.m. and ends at 4:30 p.m.

 What is the cost of the program and what is included?

-The program cost is $1750 (which includes the $200 application fee).
+The program fee is $1,800 (which includes the $250 application fee).
 This fee covers all program costs including program materials, intensive leadership assessments, an overnight retreat, registration for the Annual HIGHER Ground Women's Leadership Conference, and meals on program days.
 Payments can be made by sponsoring organizations or by individuals.
 Participants are responsible for securing their own transportation.

-Does The Grace E. Harris Leadership Institute offer scholarships to cover the tuition for the program?
+Does The Grace E. Harris Leadership Institute offer scholarships to cover the program fee?

 Currently, the Institute does not provide individual financial support.
 We encourage participants to seek sponsorship of their employer or community organization.